Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

    npm start
 ```

-In a separate console window, execute the following commands
+In a separate console window, execute the following commands:

 ```console
    cd TodoListAPI